1989 Tiananmen Square protests and massacre: Leadership changes

 The party leadership expelled Zhao Ziyang from the Politburo Standing Committee (PSC).
 Hu Qili, another PSC member who opposed martial law but abstained from voting, was also removed from the committee.
 However, he was able to retain his party membership, and after "changing his opinion", he was reassigned as deputy minister in the Ministry for Machinery and Electronics Industry.
 Another reform-minded Chinese leader, Wan Li, was also put under house arrest immediately after he stepped out of his plane at Beijing Capital Airport upon returning from a shortened trip abroad; the authorities declared his detention to be on health grounds.
 When Wan Li was released from his house arrest after he finally "changed his opinion", he, like Qiao Shi, was transferred to a different position with equal rank but a mostly ceremonial role.
 Several Chinese ambassadors abroad claimed political asylum.

 Jiang Zemin, the Party Secretary of Shanghai, was promoted to General Secretary of the Communist Party.
 Jiang's decisive actions in Shanghai involving the World Economic Herald and his having prevented deadly violence in the city won him support from party elders in Beijing.
 Having put the new leadership team in place and recognizing his weakened position, Deng Xiaoping himself also bowed out of the party leadership—at least officially—by resigning his last leadership position as Chairman of the Central Military Commission later that year.
 He kept a low profile until 1992.
 According to diplomatic cables de-classified by Canada, the Swiss ambassador informed Canadian diplomats in confidence that over several months following the massacre, "every member of the Politburo Standing Committee has approached him about transferring very significant amounts of money to Swiss bank accounts."

 Bao Tong, Zhao Ziyang's aide, was the highest-ranking official to be formally charged with a crime connected with 1989 demonstrations.
 He was convicted in 1992 of "revealing state secrets and counter-revolutionary propagandizing" and served seven years in prison.
-To purge sympathizers of Tiananmen demonstrators from among the party's rank-and-file, the party leadership initiated a one-and-a-half-year-long rectification program to "deal strictly with those inside the party with serious tendencies toward bourgeois liberalization".
+To purge sympathizers of Tiananmen demonstrators from among the party's rank-and-file, the party leadership initiated a one-and-a-half-year-long rectification programme to "deal strictly with those inside the party with serious tendencies toward bourgeois liberalisation".
 Four million people were reportedly investigated for their role in the protests.
 More than 30,000 Communist officers were deployed to assess the "political reliability" of more than one million government officials.
 The authorities arrested tens if not hundreds of thousands of people across the country.
 Some were seized in broad daylight while they walked in the street; others were arrested at night.
-Many were jailed or sent to labor camps.
+Many were jailed or sent to labour camps.
 They were often denied access to see their families and often put in cells so crowded that not everyone had space to sleep.
 Dissidents shared cells with murderers and rapists, and torture was not uncommon.